Florida Travel Blog

 This generation of Floridians may not recognize these Gulf coast-hugging counties as you enter the panhandle of Florida.
 History will recount that at one time this area was one of the major shipping centers of wood and cypress in the 19th century.

-In fact, for decades most of the cedar for pencils came from the Cedar Keys along the coast of Levy County.
+In fact, for decades, most of the cedar for pencils came from Cedar Key along the coast of Levy County.
 Just after the Civil War, these counties hosted the west end of a now-defunct railroad line originating in Fernandina Beach north of Jacksonville.

-Separating Dixie and Levy counties is one of the most famous rivers in the world, the Suwanee River.
-Songs have been written about the Suwanee and Levy County history documents the days of paddle boats that once cruised the river with passengers and goods needed by early settlers.
+Separating Dixie and Levy counties is one of the most famous rivers in the world, the Suwannee River.
+Songs have been written about the Suwanee.
+Levy County historical documents recount the days of paddle boats that once cruised the river with passengers and goods needed by early settlers.

 History Didn’t Forget Levy & Dixie Counties